-Each year on the first Friday of December, we string colorful lights on a beautiful tree in the Presidio and gather as the tree is lit for the season.
+Each year on the first Friday of December, we string colorful lights on a beautiful tree in the Presidio and it stays lit throughout the month of December.
 This tradition dates back to 1957.
-While different trees in different locations have been used over time, since 1991 the Norfolk Island Pine at the corner of Lincoln and Funston Boulevards has been the Presidio’s official holiday tree.
+While different trees in different locations have been used over time, since 1991 the Norfolk Island pine at the corner of Funston Street and Lincoln Boulevard has been the Presidio’s official holiday tree.
 Here’s a look at some other Presidio holiday traditions.

 For as long as there’s been an U.S. Army, it has tried its hardest to serve soldiers enormous, mouth-watering feasts on Christmas Day.
 In 1913, it stayed true to this tradition by providing the members of the 16th Infantry Regiment in the Presidio with nearly two pounds of turkey each, along with copious amounts of cranberry sauce and plum pudding.
 Fortunately, no military duties were expected of them for the rest of the day.

 The Presidio’s children weren’t forgotten during the holidays.
 For many decades after World War II, one annual holiday tradition was for the Army to screen a movie and throw a party for children at the Presidio Theatre.
 In 1952, the children went to the Presidio Service Club (now the Golden Gate Club) after the show to get their gifts from Santa.
 He arrived by helicopter (instead of by his usual fire engine), landing at the baseball diamond that used to be located right across the street from the theatre.

 To help parents with their holiday shopping, for many years the Presidio’s Post Exchange set up “Toyland,” offering a range of toys for all ages at discounted prices as well as an array of cards and decorations.
 Some years Toyland opened as early as September for those looking to beat the last-minute holiday rush.